https://www.chefspencil.com

 • Allow to simmer for 4 hours (more liquid may be added if the contents become too dry).

-• Pour boiling water on the fresh or frozen peas and allow to stand for 1 minute, strain and set aside.
+• Pour boiling water on the fresh or frozen peas and allow to stand for 1 minute, then strain and set aside.

 • Add the cooked ham and peas and serve.